whiteblock/genesis-docs/_docs/running_tests.md

 genesis env <file>
 ```

-### Environment Variables for IPs
+## Environment Variables
 The Genesis platform provides environment variables to give you the IP addresses of services in the network.
 All environment variables for IPs will be in all caps and also have `-` replaced with an underscore.
+The platform also provides many other environment variables to enchance your experience.

 ### Services
 The environment variables for the IP addresses of Services will be of the following format: